Severin Binius

-Severin Binius (1573, Randerath, present-day Western Germany – 14 February 1641) was a German Roman Catholic priest, historian and critic.
+Severin Binius (1573, in Randerath, present-day Germany – 14 February 1641) was a German Roman Catholic priest, historian and critic.

 Life

 He studied at the gymnasium of St. Lawrence, in Cologne, and later taught in the same school for several years.
 After his ordination to the priesthood he obtained the degree of doctor of divinity from the University of Cologne, where he taught general ecclesiastical history and ecclesiastical discipline, eventually becoming (1627–30) Rector Magnificus of the university.
 Binius was successively canon in two chapter-churches of Cologne and finally in the cathedral.
 In 1631 he was made counselor and vicar-general of the archdiocese, a promotion due to his learning and one which was justified by his ability in managing the affairs of the archdiocese.
 Besides his many ordinary occupations he was active in the ecclesiastical ministry and was known for his charity towards the poor, especially to needy students.